 Christmas is the party that is about togetherness, peace and enjoyment together, which you usually celebrate with family.

-And those things sometimes are missed and difficult with those people, so that Christmas can cause stress.
+And let those things sometimes be sensitive or even difficult with those people, so that Christmas can cause stress.

 The expectations and obligations surrounding this celebration produce interesting family patterns every year.